GLM’s 12th Annual Ranking

 (Permission Granted to Reproduce Graphics)

-Announcement: Auckland, NZ has qualified for the rankings with final analysis currently in process.
+Announcement: Auckland, NZ has qualified for these rankings

 Methodology: For this analysis, the Global Language Monitor used its proprietary Brand Affiliation Index (BAI), the same technology used to measure global brand equity for the Olympics, World Cup, the Fortune 500, and others.
 This exclusive, GLM longitudinal-study encompasses the prior three years to better assess short-term velocity and longer-term momentum.
 The study is a Big Data textual analysis based on billions of web pages, millions of blogs, the top 375,000 global print, and electronic media, and new social media formats as they appear.
 This survey, which was first made public in 2007.